rajarshisaha95/DLMD-DiffEx/README.md

 # DLMD-DiffEx
 Decentralized optimization over noisy, rate-constrained networks

-This public repository is a work in progress for everything related decentraized optimization over noisy, rate-constrained networks.
-Currently, it contains implementations to reproduce the results from the following works:
+This public repository is contains implementations to reproduce the results from the following works:

 1. R. Saha, S. Rini, M. Rao and A. Goldsmith, "Decentralized Optimization Over Noisy, Rate-Constrained Networks: How We Agree By Talking About How We Disagree," ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2021, pp. 5055-5059, doi: 10.1109/ICASSP39728.2021.9413527 (https://ieeexplore.ieee.org/document/9413527).

-2. [Extended journal version] R. Saha, S. Rini, M. Rao and A. Goldsmith, "Decentralized optimization over noisy, rate-constrained networks: Achieving consensus by communicating differences", arXiv preprint, 2021 (Currently under review) (https://arxiv.org/abs/2010.11292)
+2. [Journal version] R. Saha, S. Rini, M. Rao and A. J. Goldsmith, "Decentralized Optimization Over Noisy, Rate-Constrained Networks: Achieving Consensus by Communicating Differences," in IEEE Journal on Selected Areas in Communications, vol. 40, no. 2, pp. 449-467, Feb.
+2022, doi: 10.1109/JSAC.2021.3118428.

 The directory labelled MATLAB codes contains decentralized implementations for LASSO and SVM on synthetically generated data.
 Some details are as follows: